KDE/marble/tools/vectorosm-tilecreator/setup/README.md

 TODO: this still generates files in its source dir, so probably this is better run inside the cache directory instead?

 The source data updates infrequently, so a low-frequency cron job is an option.
+This can also be done locally or otherwise off the live system, the resulting amount of data is small enough to be rsync'ed.

 ### Dynamic high-z tile generation

 Preparing the land polygon input data by running:
 `marble-vectorosm-process-land-polygons -c /k/osm/cache`

+This step can also be done offline and the result copied to the production system.

 Preparing the OSMX database:

 * Download the latest full planet data dump (in PBF format!) from a mirror listed here: https://wiki.openstreetmap.org/wiki/Planet.osm
 * Run `osmx expand planet.osm.pbf /k/osm/cache/planet.osmx` to create the OSMX database.
 * The downloaded data dump can be discarded afterwards to free some disk space.

+This step produces by far the most data, doing this on a different system is probably not feasible in most cases.

 Initial pre-generation of level 11 tiles: